zumasys/docs/site/smartsuite/release-notes/2021-april/README.md

 ## Webstore

-* Updated checkout for additional fraud prevention related to credit card payments
+* Applied Updates to the checkout process for additional fraud prevention related to credit card payments

 ## Important Resolved Issues